Esperantujo: Cultural heritage

 Esperanto literary heritage is the richest and the most diverse of any constructed language.
 There are over 25,000 Esperanto books (originals and translations) as well as over a hundred regularly distributed Esperanto magazines.

 There are also a number of movies which have been published in Esperanto.
 Moreover, Esperanto itself was used in numerous movies.

 Celebrations

 Many public holidays recognized by Esperanto speakers are celebrated internationally, having gained full acceptance by organizations such as UN and UNESCO, and are also publicly observed in select countries that are UN members.
 This is largely a byproduct of the influence the Esperanto community once had on organizations that worked in the field of international relations (including the United Nations) in the mid-20th century.
 Here are the celebrations proposed as international holidays by the UEA since 2010:

 Cultural events

 Every year numerous meetings of Esperanto speakers in different topics around the world take place.
 They mobilize Esperanto-speakers which share the same will about a specific topic.
-The main example is the Universal Congress of Esperanto (UK), which annually organizes the UEA every summer for a week.
+The main example is the Universal Congress of Esperanto (UK), a week-long summer conference organized annually by the UEA.
 Other events: